PATIENT PROFILES

 Questions to consider when developing a treatment plan

-Is your primary goal to normalize cortisol or resolve signs and symptoms of Cushing’s disease, or do you value them equally?
+Is your primary goal to normalize cortisol or resolve signs and symptoms of CD, or do you value them equally?

 For a patient with diabetes, would you prefer to block cortisol synthesis at the source or block the cortisol receptor?